 Brew Day – July 1 2018

 Went well, with some help from now-big brother.
 Ended up with 5 gallons.
-My filtering + chilling is locked in on my all-grain system and it was an unwelcome surprise to struggle with filtering out the spices and cold break as I poured from brew kettle to fermenter.
+My filtering + chilling is locked in on my all-grain system, but today I used the stovetop setup and it was an unwelcome surprise to struggle with filtering out the spices and cold break as I poured from brew kettle to fermenter.

 OG was about 1.063, but was measured after adding 2L of fully-fermented starter; actual effective OG somewhat higher.